 In MoRM, people come across an interactive museum experience, where researchers act as ‘uncurators’, visitors are memory donors, the collective donations of memories are displayed in some way, and the entire practice is framed conceptually as developing memory archives for future archaeologists.
-We focus on how the stuff of memory is transformed as it is digitized and what this might mean on micro and macro scales.
+We focus on how the stuff of memory is transformed (with ethical consequence) as it is digitized and what this might mean on micro and macro scales.
 The goal of such an intervention is to spark curiosity whereby participants, over time and after their experience at MoRM, seek out and gain stronger digital or data literacy.

 The screens show the mutated and glitched thoughts of a woman in her seventies, given, in answer, to the museum as part of the earlier installation at DOKK1.
 The woman wishes to part with a memory of wartime privation in her small Jutland town.
 She speaks eloquently and at length of her experiences some 65 years ago.